mrdjohnson/reelist/README.md

 Imports like `import Example from '@features/Example'` are handled by [craco](https://www.npmjs.com/package/@craco/craco).

-adding new aliases like `~features` can be done via the `/apps/mobile/.babelrc` and `/apps/mobile/tsconfig.json` files.
+adding new aliases like `~features` can be done via the `/apps/mobile/.babelrc` and `/apps/mobile/tsconfig.json` files. because mobile handles its own version of `~/*`, we need to copy the custom import paths used in the `tsconfig.base.json` into our `tsconfig.app.json`

-Currently this maps directly to any directory in the `src` directory: Example: `/apps/mobile/src/feature/FeatureExample`  would be mapped to `~/feature/FeatureExample`
+Currently; this maps directly to any directory in the `src` directory: Example: `/apps/mobile/src/feature/FeatureExample`  would be mapped to `~/feature/FeatureExample`

+### Libraries:

+Each library should have its own import alias: `libs/apis` should be `@reelist/apis`, this allows all the projects (including the libraries) to follow the same import structure

   ## Misc